1250 Ferry St, Marshfield, MA 02050, USA

 Owned By: Town of Marshfield

-A ferry service operated here from 1638 to 1888.
+A ferry service operated here from 1638 to 1881 or 1882.
 Probably the oldest North River shipyards, including those of the Hall and Keene families, were located here as well.
 This was a prime location for shipbuilding, near the original river mouth.
 The 21-ton Mattakeesett, the only steamboat built on the river, was constructed at White’s Ferry in 1839.
 A plaque marks the site.

 There was a shipyard at White’s Ferry as early as 1705.
 The sloop Mary & Abigail (40 tons) was built that year.
 Simeon Keene built ships in 1787, beginning with the schooner Neptune (64 tons).
 Then from 1825-40 the Hall Family (mostly Luke, plus William and Samuel) built ships there.
 The only steamboat built on the North River was built there in 1839, the Mattakees, or Mattakeesett (21 tons).
 The steamboat was intended to be put to use towing new vessels downriver, but this proved to be difficult because the winding course of the river did not permit an ample length of tow line.
 The Mattakees was sold and put to use in Boston Harbor instead.

 White’s Ferry Shipyard also produced spars, sails, cordage and rigging.
 Ships built upstream were often rigged here, and many also had their masts stepped, before setting out to sea.
 The painting featured here on the website is an artist’s rendering of White’s Ferry in shipyards days by W. Ray Freden.
 It is used with permission.